-Here is the story of this very historical place…
+Here is the story of this authentic piece of French Heritage…

-When it first opened (at the end of the 18th century), the Chantefable was a tavern where poets from the area gathered to perform songs.
-It’s adjacent to the Town Hall of the fashionable 20th Arrondissement of Paris, near the famous Père Lachaise cemetery and on the corner of the rue de la Chine where Edith Piaf was born in 1915.
+On its opening (at the end of the 18th century), the Chantefable was a joint where local poets used to perform their repertoire and sing.
+Close to the trendy 20th Arrondissement City Hall and to the famous “Père Lachaise” cemetery, The Chantefable stands on the same block as rue de la Chine where Edith Piaf was born in 1915.

 “Real French cuisine comes from the land: butter, cream and wine will always be the essential elements.”